Three Democrats compete to challenge Kapanke for Senate seat in Aug.11 primary

 “Flooding is an important issue and I’m going to take it head-on.
 I’m not going to be able to change the way the earth spins and what direction we’re headed on, all we can do is prepare,” Weber said.

-- Infrastructure and broadband: Supports a 5G network across the state, and said within one year in office he'd have all communities in the district connected to internet.
+- Supports a 5G network across the state, and said within one year in office he’d have all communities in the district connected to internet.

-- Health care: Said he'd like to see health-care coverage expanded and quality of care improved, all while reducing prices.
+- Said he’d like to see health-care coverage expanded and quality of care improved, all while reducing prices.

 “I see health care as more of a right than a privilege,” Weber said.